Faculty of Economics and Administrative Sciences

 Social Media Marketing Course aims to provide students with the skills to create digital marketing strategies and use social media platforms effectively.
 This course emphasizes students the role of social media in business and brand management and enables students to develop their ability to plan, implement and analyze social media marketing campaigns.
 At the same time, it provides students with information on topics such as target audience analysis, content production, advertising, measurement, and interaction strategies.
 The Social Media Marketing Course provides students with the skills to gain a competitive advantage in the digital marketing world, increase brand awareness and strengthen customer relationships, while providing students with the opportunity to be aware of current marketing trends and technological developments.
 This course creates a strong foundation for students to succeed as social media marketing professionals in the business world.

-FOURTH YEAR, FIRST SEMESTER (FALL SEMESTER)
+FOURTH YEAR, SEVENTH SEMESTER (FALL SEMESTER)

 ECO-403 Turkish Economy